Want to learn more about Civil Air Patrol?

 Attend a Meeting

-Like with Cadets, the only way for an adult to be able to tell if they're going to be a good fit in CAP, or in a particular unit, is to join us for a meeting and meet our members.
-Prospective members are welcome to join us during any meeting, and you can help us prepare to show you around by sending an email to firstname.lastname@example.org to let us know that you plan on attending a meeting for the first time.
-You can see our Meeting Information page for more information.
+Like with Cadets, the only way for an adult to be able to tell if they're going to be a good fit in CAP, or in a particular unit, is to attend at least three meetings and speak with our members.
+Prospective adult members are welcome to join us during our Tuesday meetings.
+Drop us an email at email@example.com to let us know that you plan on attending a meeting for the first time.
+You can see our Squadron Calendar page for more information.